-We’ve seen motorhomes of all shapes and sizes, but this one refurbished by customizer Art Himsl has to be one of the sweetest rides we’ve ever laid our eyes on.
+We’ve seen RVs of all shapes and sizes, but this one refurbished by customizer Art Himsl has to be one of the sweetest rides we’ve ever laid our eyes on.
 Could you imagine the double takes this thing would get rolling down the road?

 Now dubbed the 1937 Himsl Zeppelin Roadliner, this whimsical vehicle was originally built by a mechanic in San Francisco as a prototype house car.

 A San Francisco doctor had commissioned the vehicle, with high hopes of manufacturing thousands of them once they became popular.
 But World War II hit, and materials fell short, so the project was called off.

 They started by completely refurbishing the drive components.
 Air bags were installed, a 350 cubic inch V8 Chevy engine replaced the old flathead engine, along with a push button automatic transmission.

-Here’s a look at the motorhome’s chassis.
+Here was the motorhome’s chassis.
 It was originally constructed with an aluminum framing underneath.